 FELLOWSHIP Each Sunday after our Worship time, we continue to stay together for a time of refreshments and conversation, and hope you will too, as we are about relationships as much as anything.
 In that vein, First Parish Church is a frequent host for other community groups and efforts as well.

-But really, don’t take my word for it.
+But really, don’t take our word for it.
 As Jesus once said, “Come and see.”